 - In another medium bowl, add ghee, raw milk, vanilla and eggs.
 Whisk until well combined and eggs are fully incorporated.

 - Pour wet ingredients into dry ingredients, toss in zucchini, pecans and chocolate chips (if using.)
 With a rubber spatula, stir until well blended together.
 You should be able to get 7 larger muffins or 9 smaller muffins.
 Your choice there.
 Top with additional chopped pecans and chips if desired.

-- Bake for 23-25 minutes or until center bounces back when lightly touched.
-Remove from oven and let cool for 4 minutes in the tins and then remove to cooling rack.
+- Bake for 23-25 minutes or until the center bounces back when lightly touched.
+Remove from the oven and let cool for 4 minutes in the tins and then remove to the cooling rack.
 We recommend enjoying warm with a fresh bowl of peaches.
 These do freeze well, just make sure you freeze them individually first and then once frozen transfer to a ziplock bag.